research-ag/motoko-build-template/README.md

 Full verification builds the base image locally so that we are not trusting the registry.
 The above command sequence works in all cases - it does not matter if fast verification has been run before or not.

+Full verification from scratch takes less than 20 seconds when run on this repo (with an empty actor).

 ### Fast verification again